micahwierenga/js-objects/readme.md

 - Compare key-value stores and arrays as data structures
 - Create empty objects and objects with multiple properties using object literal syntax
 - Compare adding and retrieving properties to an existing object using the dot and bracket notations
-- Define what ``this`` means for an object
-- Access properties of a key value store using keys and helper methods (.hasOwnProperty)
 - Access the keys of a key value store to return and manipulate values

 ### Preparation